lanl-aea/waves/paper/index.rst

    Alamos National Laboratory licensing and release process.
 This paper will be followed by the full documentation :cite:`WAVES` of `WAVES`_ pending the open source release.

+   Until the open source release of `WAVES`_, the :ref:`user_manual` introduces the build system concepts implemented directly in `SCons`_.
+These tutorials lack the parametric study tools, but can be implemented with currently available open-source packages.

 .. include:: project_brief.txt

 .. raw:: latex